-Alexis Harris is a rising senior at University of Colorado, Boulder, majoring in English with a teaching licensure in secondary education and a minor in Technology, Arts, and Media.
+Alexis Harris is completing her Master’s in Instruction and Curriculum at University of Colorado, Boulder, after majoring in English with a teaching licensure in secondary education and a minor in Technology, Arts, and Media in her undergraduate.
 She has worked on numerous design projects, including web design and graphic design, for the university and faculty members as an intern and privately contracted employee.
+Previously, Alexis has worked with Mission Spark as a consultant and Design Specialist.
 Alexis is interested in finding ways that all parts of her degree can be used to create a positive social impact, especially in the educational sector.

 Elle is a Senior at Colorado College studying sociology.
 She has experience in non-profit fundraising, reproductive justice, and climate organizing.
 Elle is excited to incorporate her previous experiences into her work at Mission Spark and jump into social impact consulting.

 Emily is a third-year student studying economics at Colorado College.
 Through time spent working for nonprofits, the quad innovation alliance, and volunteering within the K-12 education system in Colorado Springs, her interest in impact-driven work has grown.
 She was drawn to mission spark for its combination of consulting and meaningful work, and is excited to gain more experience in this field.